maximhq/maxim-py/README.md

 ## Version changelog

+### 3.9.3

+- improvement: Adds try except for all LiveKit callbacks call and gracefully moves forward with tracing.

 ### 3.9.2

--improvement: Improves the network connection error handling for connection pool.
+- improvement: Improves the network connection error handling for connection pool.

 ### 3.9.1